adamdevigili/skillbased-archived/README.md

 # skillbased
 [![Go Report Card](https://goreportcard.com/badge/github.com/adamdevigili/skillbased.io)](https://goreportcard.com/report/github.com/adamdevigili/skillbased.io)

-[Skillbased](http://skillbased.xyz) is a service that is aimed to provide players of casual, "pick-up" type sports and activities to quickly and easily create balanced teams, and save those teams to create elevated levels of competition.
-Skillbased is designed to be generic, allowing an unlimited number of custom `Sports` and `Skills` to be added and modified.
+[Skillbased](http://skillbased.xyz) is a web application that is aimed to provide players of casual, "pick-up" type sports and activities to quickly and easily create balanced teams, and save those teams to create elevated levels of competition.
+This can be extended to more serious groups that play in "league" or "club" groups with the inclusion of seasons, rankings, tournaments, and statistics tracking.

+Skillbased is designed to be generic, allowing an unlimited number of custom sports and their required skills to be added and modified.

 ## Development